How To Fix The Bike Chain That Keeps Coming Off (Detailed Anwer)

 4. Derailleur Alignment

 For extra protection of the derailleur frame, a metal hanger is attached on top of it to prevent any damage from bumps and shocks.
 Derailleur needs to be in perfect alignment with the cogs of the cassette for smooth shifting of gears.
+If this hanger somehow gets bent it may affect the alignment of the derailleur causing the chain to not shift properly or keep slipping off.

 5. Damaged Teeth

-Now even after you replace the chain the chain wouldn’t fit the teeth of the cogs of the cassette properly and will keep coming off during the ride.
+With rough and prolonged use of the chain, the drivetrain components may get damaged, including the teeth on the cassette and chainrings to worn out.
+Now even after you replace the chain the chain won’t fit the teeth of the cogs of the cassette properly and will keep coming off during the ride.

 6. Shifters Quality

 Another reason for the chain to slip is the quality of shifting system components.
-If the cable that shifts the derailleur has incorrect tension or causes the derailleur to shift unnecessary it will also affect the fitting of the chain and make it slip too.
+If the cable that shifts the derailleur has incorrect tension or causes the derailleur to shift unnecessarily it will also affect the fitting of the chain and make it slip too.

 7. Due To Hard-Hitting On Bumps

-Due to the rough or bumpy terrain or hitting a hard rock the chain may come off due to the jerk.
+Due to the rough or bumpy terrain or hitting a hard rock, the chain may come off due to the jerk.
 This is a common factor in mountain bikes or if you are using the bike for racing or sports.

 So to avoid the chain from coming off during the rough route it is better to upgrade your drivetrain to a more reliable and heavy-duty one so that it performs well enough under high tension and won’t let the chain slip.

-So before starting to fix the chain slipping problem you must look for where the chain is dropping from.
+Look Carefully At Where The Chain Is Slipping!
+So before starting to fix the chain slipping problem, you must look for where the chain is dropping from.
 Either it’s the front wheel or the rear one, it is dropping inwards or outwards.

-If you see that the chain is slipping off on the front wheel, then you must look for the adjustment of limit screws of the front derailleur that either they are tightened properly or not.
+If you see that the chain is slipping off on the front wheel, then you must look for the adjustment of the limit screws of the front derailleur that either they are tightened properly or not.

 Adjust The Front Screws

-The inner plate of the derailleur must be in contact with the chain at a distance of 2mm
+First, you have to look where the chain is slipping for inwards falling and shift the chain to the highest gear with the smallest chainring.
+The inner plate of the derailleur must be in contact with the chain at a distance of 2mm.

-If the distance is more than that then you must move the lower screw in a clockwise position to fix the inner plate back at an optimum distance to the chain
+If the distance is more than that then you must move the lower screw in a clockwise position to fix the inner plate back at an optimum distance to the chain.
+If the chain is falling outwards then set the chain at the largest chainring and smallest gear setting.

+The outside plate of the front derailleur cage must barely contact with the chain.
 Check if the gap is more than 2mm screw it in a clockwise position to fix the cage plate inwards.

 Pedal The Chain Back